mathjax/MathJax-docs/basic/mathjax.rst

 Finally, MathJax has a rich application programming interface (API) that can be used to make the mathematics on your web pages interactive and dynamic.
-Although version 2 was written directly in javascript, versions 3 and 4 were rewritten using Typescript (a version of javascript that includes type-checking and the ability to transpile to ES6 or ES5 versions of javascript).
-While version 3 was provided as CommonJS modules using ES5, version 4 comes packaged as ES Modules using ES6 as well the older CommonJS modules in ES5 format.
+Although version 2 was written directly in javascript, versions 3 and 4 are rewritten using Typescript (a version of javascript that includes type-checking and the ability to transpile to ES6 or ES5 versions of javascript).
+While version 3 was provided as CommonJS modules using ES5, version 4 comes packaged as ES Modules using ES6 as well CommonJS modules in ES5 format.

 Since version 3, MathJax can be used as easily on a server (as part of a ``node.js`` application) as it is in a browser.
 This makes